lmc-eu/spirit-design-system/src/Resources/components/Modal/README.md

 ### Footer Alignment

 ModalFooter can be aligned to the right (default), center, or left.
-These values come from the [dictionary][dictionary-alignment].
-Using a corresponding alignment option will align the footer actions accordingly:
+These values come from the [alignment dictionary][dictionary-alignment].
+Using a corresponding alignment option will align the footer actions
+accordingly:

 - `right` (default)
 - `center`